 Until a few months ago, you could display AdSense ads on any website once you had a verified AdSense account.
 Now, Google asks you to submit every new site to review them individually.
 While submitting a site is integrated into the onboarding process for new accounts, publishers with an existing AdSense account might wonder why ads are not showing up on their new site.

 I recently started working on a new website as a personal side project.
-This gave me the chance to create a user story and show you how I submitted that site to Google AdSense in my existing account.
+This gave me the chance to create a user story.
+In this, I show you how I submitted that site to Google AdSense in my existing account.

 My side project is about travel suggestions for German-speaking tourists in Slovakia.
-I don’t even intend to monetize it soon, but having it accepted by AdSense couldn’t hurt.
+I don’t even intend to monetize it soon, but if AdSense accepts it, it couldn’t hurt.

 Criteria for a new site

-Almost weekly, I hear stories from our users about their sites being rejected by AdSense without specific reasons.
+Almost weekly, I hear stories from our users about AdSense rejected their sites without specific reasons.
 So it is good to become familiar with the AdSense program policies before adding a new site to not be too frustrated when they reject it.

 Let’s take the requirements for sites that participate in AdSense from here and see how my small project is doing: